exercism/v3/languages/elixir/exercises/concept/basics/.docs/introduction.md

-Elixir is a dynamically-typed language, meaning that the type of a variable is only checked at run-time.
+Elixir is a dynamically-typed language, meaning that the type of a variable is only checked at runtime.
 Using the match `=` operator, we can bind a value to a variable name:

 ```elixir
 variable = 10 # Bind the integer value 10